Updated Fall 2017

 Ease of Use

-As hydration is the main purpose of a water bottle, we measured how easy (or difficult) it is to fill up and drink from each bottle.
+As hydration is the main purpose, we measured how easy (or difficult) it is to fill up and drink from each bottle.
 We also considered the likelihood of spilling when drinking, and we noted any signs of leakage.
 Other aspects of the bottle that went into this evaluation are lid design and the ubiquitous carrying handle.

 Overall, we felt that simpler was better when it came to ease of use.
 We found some of these bottles to have too many features and were difficult to learn how to use effectively.
 The Nalgene Wide Mouth and the Hydro Flask Vacuum Insulated

 , both winners in their perspective categories, were our favorites due to their simplicity.